-This analysis revealed that in the event of a hanger failing in service, the majority of load would transfer into adjacent hangers and for all traffic load models had the potential to cause catastrophic failure of the entire deck.
+This revealed that the majority of load would transfer into adjacent hangers and for all traffic load models had the potential to cause catastrophic failure of the entire deck.

 This talk discusses the details of the project, including the analysis, temporary works solution employed to re-open the bridge, and details of the new permanent hangers currently being manufactured in Switzerland.

 - A overview of multiple schemes involving load testing of bridges.

 - Picking out the unique and novel examples, the presenters will share their experiences of supplementary and proof load testing on large and small structures.

 - Capturing useful pointers for when load testing is possible, available techniques, problems encountered, and limitations.